Smart City Edge AI System: 16 Camera Traffic Architecture

 Scaling Decisions

-- 4-8 cameras: Orin NX can be sufficient unless heavy models require AGX.
+- 4-8 cameras: Orin NX can be sufficient for 1080p detection workloads unless models are heavy or multi-model.

-- Mostly 4K cameras: favor AGX capacity or split zones across nodes.
+- Mostly 4K cameras: favor AGX-class capacity or split zones across multiple nodes.

-- Mission-critical alerting: design for redundancy and monitoring, not FPS alone.
+- Mission-critical alerting: design for redundancy, monitoring, failover, and thermal stability — not FPS alone.

 Validate This Architecture With EdgeAIStack